 6.3.11 FEC Scheme definition

-This clause defines an FEC encoding scheme for the MBS forward error correction code defined in RFC 5350 [x] for the MBS Object Distribution method.
+This clause defines an FEC encoding scheme for the MBS forward error correction code defined in RFC 5350 [x] for the MBS Object Distribution Method.
 This scheme is identified by FEC Encoding ID 1.
 The FEC Payload ID format and FEC Object Transmission Information format are as defined in RFC 5350 [x], sub-clauses 3.1 and 3.2 respectively.

 6.3.12 Caching Directives

-A object distribution service may indicate the caching recommendations for a specific object or set of objects that are delivered using FLUTE.
+A Object Distribution service may indicate the caching recommendations for a specific object or set of objects that are delivered using FLUTE.

 The caching functionality defines three different caching directives: